crond-jaist/iotrain-sim/README.md

-# IoTrain-Sim: IoT Training System Using the Cooja Simulator
+# IoTrain-Sim: IoT Training System Using the Cooja Network Simulator

 IoTrain-Sim is an integrated training system that makes use of the Cooja network simulator and Contiki OS for IoT education and training